 When did God’s truth become a mystery to the world?

-Paul recorded that the mysteries have been “kept secret since the world began” (Romans 16:25).
+Paul recorded that the mysteries of his gospel message and the preaching of Jesus had been “kept secret since the world began” (Romans 16:25).
 This takes us back to the Garden of Eden and Adam and Eve―the first two human beings God created.

 One of the most amazing yet least-understood truths of the Bible is that God created humankind to give us the awesome opportunity to become actual sons and daughters of His own family (2 Corinthians 6:17-18).